-It's not that Sagging is my favorite style, In fact, I am for a more disciplined and objective styling.
+It's not that Sagging is my favorite style; in fact, I am for a more disciplined and objective styling.
 But I value the art of clothing.
-We are not all the same, and we are different; some of us like colors, some don't.
-Some even are Colorblind and see everything gray.
+We are not all the same, and we are different; some of us like colors, and some don't.
+Some even are Colorblind and see everything as gray.
 Some like baggy clothing, some like fitted.

-The discussion of what to do about art and fashion trends should never focus on legislating codes and ordinances against the wearers or the artists, but rather looking to the social conditions which need to be changed for people to feel more hopeful and ultimately to express themselves differently.
+I believe the discussion of what to do about art and fashion trends should never focus on legislating codes and ordinances against the wearers or the artists but rather looking to the social conditions that need to be changed for people to feel more hopeful and ultimately express themselves differently.

 Indeed, generations express themselves by their appearances, make-up, hairstyles, and accessories.
 Jeans have been a weapon of choice to exhibit rebelliousness, and disobedience.